-The most popular software for filtering computer screen is Flux.
-The app is less than one megabyte in size and memory-friendly.
+The most popular software for filtering a computer screen is Flux.
+The app is less than one megabyte in size and is memory-friendly.
 It runs in the background that continuously monitors the time and picks the right color temperature automatically.

 I have used Flux for a couple of years, and it helps me maintain vision health while doing some productivity work.